AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-websdk-implementation.md

 >[!CONTEXTUALHELP]
 >id="cja-upgrade-websdk-no-selection"
 >title="Implement the Web SDK for your given property"
->abstract="Select the desired implementation type in the questionnaire for more detailed instructions."
+>abstract="Select the desired implementation type in the upgrade guide for more detailed instructions."

 <!-- markdownlint-enable MD034 -->